GalaxyCurry/mri-inhomogeneity-simulator/README.md

 # MRI Inhomogeneity Simulator

+# contact information
+Should you require a dataset， please feel free to contact me.::::lmy15933285944@163.com

 A lightweight, flexible tool for simulating **MRI scan data inhomogeneity** , with a focus on realistic polynomial-based bias field generation.

 This tool is designed to help researchers/engineers: